PetroIvaniuk/2022-Ukraine-Russia-War-Dataset/README.md

 - [2022 Ukraine Russia War, Losses, Oryx + Images](https://www.kaggle.com/datasets/piterfm/2022-ukraine-russia-war-equipment-losses-oryx) - Ukraine and russia Equipment Losses based on Oryx Investigation.
 - [russian navy (Military Maritime Fleet)](https://www.kaggle.com/datasets/piterfm/russian-navy) - all Surface Combatants, Submarines, Littoral Warfare Ships, Rescue, and Auxiliary Ships.
 Ship losses During The 2022 russian Invasion Of Ukraine are included.
 - [Social Media Athletes from russia & belarus](https://www.kaggle.com/datasets/piterfm/olympic-athletes-social-media-russia-belarus) - Social Media of russia and belarus athletes that took part in Beijing 2022 Olympic Winter Games.
 - [Kaggle, Data in CSV format](https://www.kaggle.com/piterfm/2022-ukraine-russian-war) - the same data on Kaggle.
-You can also look at the variety of [Kaggle notebooks](https://www.kaggle.com/datasets/piterfm/2022-ukraine-russian-war/code) with analysis and visualisation.
+You can also look at the variety of [Kaggle notebooks](https://www.kaggle.com/datasets/piterfm/2022-ukraine-russian-war/code) with analysis and visualization.

 ### Data Sources
 1. Main data sources are [General Staff of the Armed Forces of Ukraine](https://www.zsu.gov.ua/en) and [Ministry of Defence of Ukraine](https://www.mil.gov.ua/en/).
 Data from different battlefields are gathered.
 The calculation is complicated by the high intensity of hostilities.
 Data are being updated.